 This was the first Super Bowl with two starting quarterbacks who previously won the big game's MVP award - and they took turns being brilliant.
 Manning became the first QB to open a Super Bowl with nine consecutive completions.
 Later, Brady put together a run of 16 completions in a row, breaking another Super Bowl mark.

-But in the end, it was Manning - who was selected as the MVP - who directed the nine-play, 88-yard drive that put New York ahead.
+But in the end, it was Manning - the winner of his second MVP award - who directed the nine-play, 88-yard drive that put New York ahead.

 Ahmad Bradshaw capped the winning drive with a 6-yard run up the middle.
 He wanted to stop at the 1-yard line but fell backward into the end zone.